SJL51/LabTrack/README.md

-Here is a clean, professional, and scannable `README.md` tailored specifically for your **LabTrack System Core Prototype**.
-It neatly breaks down how your client-server architecture behaves, how security is configured, and how to get it running.

----

 # # LabTrack Core Prototype

 A centralized, lightweight computer laboratory monitoring and maintenance system prototype.
 This project leverages an **Electron/HTML front-end UI capability** (designed through templates) interacting with a robust **Python Flask server infrastructure** and background **client tracking agents**.